magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 ## Configuration settings you can change {#cloud-clp-settings}

-The following table shows the configuration settings affected by the `php bin/magento magento-cloud:scd-dump` command.
+The following table shows the configuration settings affected by the `bin/magento magento-cloud:scd-dump` command.
 These are the configuration settings that you can manage in Git.
 If you use `php ./vendor/bin/ece-tools config:dump`, all settings are exported.

 The `config.local.php` file includes the following settings and configuration values: